pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 {{% /choosable %}}

-Technically that's all we need to configure the application,---but it wouldn't be a bad idea to add one last thing.
+Technically that's all we need to configure the application---but it wouldn't be a bad idea to add one last thing.

 By default, managed MongoDB clusters are configured to be publicly accessible---which is great if you need to be able to connect one yourself, but not so great as a strategy for preventing internet miscreants from doing the same.
 You can fix this easily by adding a `DatabaseFirewall` resource to declare the app as a [_trusted source_](https://docs.digitalocean.com/products/app-platform/how-to/manage-databases/), thereby rejecting all inbound traffic originating from elsewhere: